-Delivery of sufficient quantities to the appropriate target cells or tissues across the blood/brain barrier is a significant challenge to the development of the rapeutic peptides.
-Vaccine delivery systems using new aerosol generating devices and improved adjuvant, live vectors and micro-encapsulation technologies are being developed commercially for effective delivery of therapeutics.
+Delivery of sufficient quantities to the appropriate target cells or tissues across the blood/brain barrier is a significant challenge to the development of therapeutic peptides.
+Vaccine delivery systems using new aerosol generating devices and improved adjuvant. live vectors and micro-encapsulation being technologies are developed commercially for effective delivery of therapeutics.
 Therapeutic use of targeted monoclonal or polyclonal antibodies has proved useful to prevent and treat virusinduced diseases.